-(j) Global exposure relating to financial derivative instruments
+(j) Global Exposure relating to financial derivative instruments

-To calculate the Sub-Fund's global exposure, the Company may apply the VaR approach or the commitment approach.
-The approach used for each Sub-Fund is disclosed in Annex A in relation to a given Sub-Fund.
+To calculate the Sub-Fund's Global Exposure, the Company may apply the VaR approach or the commitment approach.
+The approach used for each Sub-Fund, the type of VaR (absolute or relative) as well as the reference portfolio used in case of relative VaR are disclosed in Annex A in relation to a given Sub-Fund.

-Where the VaR approach is used to assess a Sub-Fund global exposure, the Company can use the relative VaR approach or the absolute VaR approach.
-Under the relative VaR approach, the Company will ensure that the global exposure does not exceed twice the VaR of the reference portfolio mentioned in Annex A in relation to a given Sub-Fund.
+Where the VaR approach is used to assess a Sub-Fund Global Exposure, the Company can use the relative VaR approach or the absolute VaR approach.
+Under the relative VaR approach, the Company will ensure that the Global Exposure does not exceed twice the VaR (200%) of the reference portfolio mentioned in Annex A in relation to a given Sub-Fund.
 The reference portfolios are used for VaR limitation purpose and not for performance measurement purpose.
 Under the absolute VaR approach, the Company will ensure that the absolute VaR of a Sub-Fund is not greater than 20% of its total net assets.
 The VaR is a statistical methodology that predicts the maximum potential loss that a Sub-Fund could make, calculated to a certain confidence level.
-For each Sub-Fund using the VaR approach, the VaR used (relative/absolute) as well as the reference portfolio used in case of a relative VaR, are indicated in Annex A in relation to a given Sub-Fund.

-Where the commitment approach is used as indicated in Annex A in relation to a given Sub-Fund, the global exposure relating to financial derivative instruments may not exceed the total net assets of a Sub-Fund.
+Where the commitment approach is used as indicated in Annex A in relation to a given Sub-Fund, the Global Exposure relating to financial derivative instruments may not exceed the total net assets of a Sub-Fund.
 Accordingly, the total exposure associated with the investments (securities and financial derivative instruments) of the Sub-Fund may amount to 200% of the total net assets of the Sub-Fund.
 As borrowing is allowed up to a maximum of 10%, the total exposure can reach 210% of the total net assets of the relevant Sub-Fund.